alfaoz/simittag/README.md

 python app.py decode photo.png
 ```

 The SVG generator in `marker/svg.py` produces the same geometry as the raster generator.
-Use it when you need to print at an exact physical size.
-Leave a white quiet zone around the outer ring when printing.
-The detector needs the ring's outer edge to contrast cleanly against the background.
+It is important to leave a white quiet zone around the outer ring when printing, preferably square, but not necessary for high performance.

 ## Getting Started with the Detector